 The challenges facing the planet and its people today are vast and complex.
 At Future Earth, we are convinced that the way to accelerate transformations to a more sustainable and equitable planet, is to draw on collective knowledge.
 We harness the experience and reach of thousands of scientists and innovators from across the globe.
 Together, this global community facilitates research, mobilizes networks, sparks innovation, and turns knowledge into action.
 Future Earth has five global hubs located in the US (Colorado), Canada (Montreal), Japan (Tokyo), Sweden (Stockholm) and France (Paris), connected through a dynamic network that also includes regional centres, national networks and partner organizations.

 Applicants for all two positions are requested to submit a curriculum vitae and a cover letter describing how their skills and experience meet the requirements of the role.
 Please also include the name and contact details for two references.
 Documentation should be combined in one PDF file.
-Applications should be sent via email with ‘Sustainability in the Digital Age’ in the subject line to email@example.com.
-The closing date for applications is October 2nd, 2018, 23.59 EST. Interviews will be held in Montreal or online as necessary.
+Applications should be sent via email with ‘Sustainability in the Digital Age’ in the subject line to firstname.lastname@example.org.
+There is no closing date for applications, we will be reviewing applications on a rolling basis until the position has been filled.
+Interviews will be held in Montreal or online as necessary.